 Despite these differences there are between the age groups and the consequences it brings along, it will be a manager's role to find common ground and build a productive team.

-Get on the short list for the full white paper!
+Get the full white paper!

 Now, what does this mean for your team?
 And what can you do as a manager?
 And as a company?